Dutch

 Frank Kruyt (Groningen) Identification of novel mechanisms regulating microtube-based cellular connectivity and tumor aggressiveness in glioblastoma (15')

-Lucas Baudouin (Amsterdam) A multiscale view on cognitive impairment in IDH-mutant glioma: large-scale network embedding and oligodendrocyte lineage (15')
+Lucas Baudouin (Amsterdam) Multiscale analysis of cognitive impairment in IDH-mutant glioma: from connectome to oligodendrocyte dynamics (15')

 15:45 Coffee & Tea